 Tank Size and Shape

-Realistically, the bigger the tank you can offer a Lionchu fish, the better they will be – they love space to swim around, and should be housed in a tank with a minimum of 30 gallons of water.
+Realistically, the bigger the tank you can offer, the better they will be – they love space to swim around, and should be housed in a tank with a minimum of 30 gallons of water.

 When choosing your shape, consider what tank will allow the biggest surface area for your fish to live in while still fitting in the desired space in your home.